linker3000/Z80-Board/README.md

 ### More Pictures

-These pictures show the I/O port (74LS245 output port wiring not done yet); the circuit is very similar to the digital I/O port of the RC2014 Z80 kit: https://rc2014.co.uk/modules/digital-io/
+A view showing the decoupling caps (the ones for the 40-pin chips are under the sockets), a closeup of the wirewrapping, and then with the I/O port nearly done (74LS245 output port wiring missing); the I/O circuit is very similar to the digital I/O port of the RC2014 Z80 kit: https://rc2014.co.uk/modules/digital-io/

 ![Image](z80-3.jpg)